GSA-TTS/identity-site/_pages/help.md

 two-factor authentication as well as strong passwords that meet new [National Institute of Standards of Technology](https://www.nist.gov/) requirements for secure validation and verification.
-This includes two-step authentication that requires you log in with your password and a security code you receive on your phone.
-Two-step authentication can help protect your account against password compromises.
+This includes two-factor authentication that requires you log in with your password and a security code you receive on your phone.
+Two-factor authentication can help protect your account against password compromises.

 Your information will stay secure.
 For more information, read our